m-mcgowan/spark-flashee-eeprom/README.md

 This reserves all pages in the external flash for a flash device that provides byte-level erases.
 This offers the best erase cycle count at the cost of an 8x overhead.
 This scheme gives a maximum of 128Kb of storage.

-If you need more than 128Kb of rewritable storage, the next step down the endurance ladder is the wear levelling scheme:
+If you need more than 128Kb of rewritable storage, the next step down the endurance ladder is the wear leveling scheme:

 ```c++
     FlashDevice* flash = Devices::createWearLevelErase();
 ```

-This uses wear levelling to spread the erases out over the flash region.
+This uses wear leveling to spread the erases out over the flash region.
 Endurance an order of magnitude less than the address erase scheme above, but is potentially 1-2 orders of magnitude better than manually erasing and writing directly to flash.
   This scheme has much less overhead, and can offer upto 1MB of flash.